kymibuilds/ai-sre-kestra/README.md

 > Autonomous incident response for real-world SRE workflows.

-AI Incident Commander is an end-to-end automation engine built on Kestra, GitHub Actions, Slack, and a live mock microservice that behaves like real production infrastructure.
+AI Incident Commander is an end-to-end automation engine built on Kestra, GitHub Actions, Slack, and a production-grade microservice architecture.
 It continuously monitors system signals, reasons about incidents using Kestra's built-in AI Agent, and executes autonomous remediation such as GitHub-powered rollbacks.

 The result: a hands-free SRE workflow that detects, analyzes, and resolves outages automatically.